anishst/Learn/CloudComputing/AWS/aws_notes.md

     - The Paying account should be used for billing purposes only.
 Do not deploy resources into the Paying account.

 There is a default limit of 20 linked accounts but this can be extended and there is no reason why you should stick to a maximum of 20 accounts.

+### Denial-of-service attacks
+- deliberate attempt to make a website or application unavailable to users.
+- use security groups and tools below to prevent:
+    - **AWS Shield**
+         - service that protects applications against DDoS attacks.
+         - AWS Shield provides two levels of protection:
+            - Standard (free)
+            - Advanced (paid)
+    - **AWS WAF (Web Application Firewall)**
+        - web application firewall that lets you monitor network requests that come into your **web applications**.
+        - security rules that block common attack patterns, such as SQL injection or cross-site scripting, and rules that filter out specific traffic patterns you define.

 ### Compliance

 #### AWS Artifact
+- compliance information resource
 - service that provides on-demand access to AWS security and compliance reports and select online agreements.
 - AWS Artifact Agreements
 - AWS Artifact Reports
 -  Customer Compliance Center contains resources to help you learn more about AWS compliance.

-### Denial-of-service attacks
-- deliberate attempt to make a website or application unavailable to users.
-- use security groups and tools below to prevent

-#### AWS Shield
+### AWS Config
- - service that protects applications against DDoS attacks.
- - AWS Shield provides two levels of protection: Standard (free) and Advanced (paid)
+- fully-managed service that provides you with an AWS resource inventory, configuration history, and configuration change notifications to enable security and regulatory compliance.
+-  organization track resource inventory and configuration history for the purpose of security and regulatory compliance

 ### Additional Security Services